Travel Insurance in Alberta

 The Different Types of Travel Insurance

 There's no single "travel insurance" product.
-There's a family of coverages that get bundled differently depending on what you need.
+It's a family of coverages that get bundled differently depending on what you need.

 Single-Trip Coverage

-A policy for one specific trip — your departure date, return date, destination, and any optional add-ons.
-The default for vacation travelers, weekend getaways, family trips, and one-off business travel.
+A policy for one specific trip — departure date, return date, destination, and any optional add-ons.
+The standard choice for vacation travelers, weekend getaways, family trips, and one-off business travel.

 Multi-Trip Annual Plans

 Pre-paid coverage for an entire year of trips, with a maximum length per trip (often 4, 8, 17, or 30 days).
-If you take three or more trips a year, multi-trip almost always works out cheaper than buying single-trip policies for each one.
+If you take three or more trips a year, a multi-trip plan almost always works out cheaper than buying individual policies for each one.

 Snowbird Coverage

-Designed for Albertans who spend extended periods (typically 30–180+ days) outside Canada in the colder months.
+Designed for Albertans who spend extended periods — typically 30 to 180+ days — outside Canada during the colder months.
 Different stability requirements, different limits, different pricing structures than vacation policies.
-Buying the wrong type of coverage for a long stay is one of the most common — and most expensive — mistakes.
+Buying the wrong type of coverage for a long stay is one of the most common and most expensive mistakes people make.

 Visitors to Canada Coverage